LukeShortCloud/rootpages/src/ansible.rst

 service is configured on a dedicated server that is not running Ansible Tower.
 The Playbook that installs Tower can install PostgreSQL or use credentials to an existing server.
-The PostgreSQL user for Ansible Tower also requires ``CREATEDB`` access during the intial installation to setup the necessary database and tables.
+The PostgreSQL user for Ansible Tower also requires ``CREATEDB`` access during the initial installation to setup the necessary database and tables.

 -  Installing PostgreSQL: